The Ministry Intelligence Brief

 Because pastors deserve real signal — not more noise.

 Most of the weekly email a pastor gets is fundraising, event marketing, or another person trying to sell something.
 The Brief is built on the opposite posture.
 It's short because your time is holy.
-It's exception-based because attention is a stewardship question.
+It's curated because attention is a stewardship question.
 And it ships free-forever because the House shouldn't have to buy oxygen to breathe.

 "So the twelve summoned the full number of the disciples and said, 'It is not right that we should give up preaching the word of God to serve tables… but we will devote ourselves to prayer and to the ministry of the word.'"
 Acts 6:2, 4 · The apostles on delegating the weight